 Encourage the patient’s caregiver and family to take CPR training.
 Cardiopulmonary resuscitation (CPR) can save a person’s life in an emergency.
 Knowing what to do when the patient’s breathing or heart stops can decrease the risk of complications and death.

 The patient with a cardiac history must be advised when to call for immediate medical attention.
-Emphasize the need to take nitroglycerin or aspirin when symptoms (chest pain, dyspnea) are recognized.
+Emphasize the need to take nitroglycerin or aspirin when symptoms (chest pain, dyspnea) are recognized if ordered.

 10. Offer information on inquiries about sex after MI.